 By changing the basic approach all three problems can be eliminated.
 There are two different facilitation approaches that we will use depending on the situation.

-The first approach is based on a technique called Appreciative Inquiry.
-This approach is our preferred approach for non profit organizations or for functional units of a larger organization.
+This approach is our preferred approach for non profit boards or for functional units of a larger organization.

 To identify the strengths of the organization we have everyone at the planning session take turns relating short stories describing a recent success or accomplishment of the organization.
-Once each story has been told the entire group then discusses the story to identify the key contributing factors to the success or accomplishment (i.e. strengths) As the facilitator we push the group to be specific as they describe the key differences that made the difference.
+Once each story has been told the entire group then discusses the story to identify the keys to this success (i.e. strengths.)
 Once all of the stories have been told we then prepare a combined list of strengths and priority rank this list.
 (We do this with a multivote.
 In a multivote each person would be asked to pick the top five strengths from a list of twenty.
 By simply counting up the number of top five votes each strength receives we can rank the list.)
 Having addressed accomplishments and strengths we then do the same for disappointments and weaknesses.

 At the end of this process we have a well defined, priority ranked list of specific strengths and weaknesses that can be illustrated by the recent accomplishments and disappointments of the organization.